reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-06-v2.md

      ![](./media2/lab06img12.png)

 1. Wait till the connection is created.
-It may take some time, try to refresh the page untill you see the connection.
+It may take some time, try to refresh the page until you see the connection.

    ![](./media2/lab06img14.png)